About Support Groups

-A support group can be defined as the joining of a group of people who have common needs or problems, whose purpose is to draw upon the support, caring, resources and skills of all group members for the benefit of all.
+The joining of a group of people who have common needs or problems, whose purpose is to draw upon the support, caring, resources and skills of all group members for the benefit of all.

 They provide an opportunity for information sharing, increased understanding and peer support.
 They allow people to discuss and share their lived experience and emotions and to develop new strategies in a safe and supportive environment.
 Support groups aim to break the isolation, fear and stigma attached to a particular issue by offering support and understanding.
 It is different in many senses to a therapy group, information group or developmental group.

 Support groups are open, unstructured in format and agenda and reactive to group needs.

 EDV Support groups do not provide professional advice, medical advice, nutritional advice, counselling, crisis management or case management.

 All EDV support groups are run by trained volunteers with knowledge and/or experience relevant to running groups and/or a personal experience with eating disorders.
 We also aim to have a visiting health professional at some Combined groups.